puppetlabs/puppet-specifications/language/func-api.md

 For autoloading information see [Autoloading][1].

 It should be noted that it is *illegal* to define methods inside of the 3.x function body, as well as defining them outside of the function.
-The behavior is undefined and will most likely end up polluting the Scope class in such a way that these methods step on each other; one function may override another function's methods, or worst case, may overwrite vital methods in Scope itself.
+The behavior is undefined and will pollute the Ruby `Object` class in such a way that these methods step on each other; one function may override another function's methods, or worst case, may overwrite vital methods in Ruby `Object` itself!
 Further, such methods end up changing code that is cached in memory for an environment - and if different versions of the code is used in different environments, the environment loaded last will overwrite what was loaded earlier.

 From Puppet 6.0.0 functions using this illegal construct will not work as the extra methods cannot be called.